Utricularia dichotoma: Distribution and habitat

-Fairy aprons has a large range and is native to New Caledonia, it grows in all states of Australia and in New Zealand on the North Island, South Island and Stewart Island/Rakiura - this being the most southerly location at which a member of this genus occurs.
+The fairy apron is native to New Caledonia, New Zealand and Australia.
+It occurs on the North and South Islands in New Zealand, as well as Stewart Island / Rakiura, the most southerly location at which a member of this genus occurs.
+In Australia it is found in all states, but the majority of occurrences is in New South Wales, Victoria and Tasmania.
 It grows in moist and wet locations.